 →Uses simplified animations and interactive characters to teach.
 Best watched with caregivers.

-Infant Zoo LITE for Babies (Apple Only)
+Infant Zoo LITE for Babies (Apple and Android)

 →Provides visual input through high quality illustrations, animal sounds, and stimulating bubbles.

 Magic Fluids Lite (in App Store) / Magic Fluids Free (in Google Play) (Apple and Android)

 →Promotes calming and relaxation by allowing users to create a dynamic wallpaper.
 Touch the screen and watch beautiful motions of colorful smoke and water.

 Chronaly: Powered for Autism (Apple and Android)

 →Track behavior and health.
 Share data with teachers and therapists.
 Also allows you to create a schedule.